jgscott/learnR/rxntime/rxntime.md

 ### A modified ANOVA table

-However, I've always found R's basic `anova` table to be kind of hard to read After all, how is a normal human being supposed to interpret sums of squares?
-Ugh.
+However, I've always found R's basic `anova` table to be kind of hard to read.
+After all, how is a normal human being supposed to interpret sums of squares?
+The number are on a complete non-intuitive scale.

-So I coded up a different version called `simple_anova`, which you can find on my website.
+So I coded up a different version of an ANOVA table, called `simple_anova`, which you can find on my website.
 The following code snippet shows you how to source this function directly into R; this is kind of like loading a library, except less official :-)

     # Load some useful utility functions
     source('http://jgscott.github.io/teaching/r/utils/class_utils.R')